Jinggoy Estrada

+Estrada has been detained on multiple occasions in connection with corruption cases.
+In April 2001, he and his father, former president Joseph Estrada, were arrested and charged with plunder following the Second EDSA Revolution.
+He was released in 2003 and acquitted in 2007.
+In 2014, he was arrested and detained over the pork barrel scam, where he was accused of receiving in kickbacks.
+Although acquitted of plunder in 2024, he was initially convicted of bribery before the Sandiganbayan reversed the conviction later that year.
+In 2026, Estrada was charged with plunder, bribery, and graft charges against Estrada over alleged kickbacks from worth of flood control projects in Bulacan.
+After posting bail on the graft charges, he was arrested on June 1, 2026 on a non-bailable plunder charge and detained at the Quezon City Jail in Payatas.
+He was placed under a 90-day suspension by the Sandiganbayan on 16 June 2026.

 Outside politics, Estrada, like his father, is also an actor who has starred in numerous action films.
 He won the Best Actor Award in the 2007 Metro Manila Film Festival for the film Katas ng Saudi.

 Early life and education

 Estrada was born on February 17, 1963, in Manila to actor Joseph Estrada and physician Luisa Pimentel Ejercito.
-Beginning in his childhood, he migrated to the United States with his mother and his two siblings after his parents separated for 18 years following his father's extramarital affair with Guia Gomez in the 1960s.
+Beginning in his childhood, he migrated to the United States with his mother and siblings after his parents separated for 18 years following his father's extramarital affair with Guia Gomez in the 1960s.

 Estrada finished his primary and secondary education at the Ateneo de Manila University and earned a degree in A.B.
 Economics from the University of the Philippines Manila.
 He took up Bachelor of Laws for four years at the Lyceum of the Philippines University while serving as vice mayor of the then Municipality of San Juan at the age of 25.
 He was also bestowed an honorary Doctorate in Humanities in 2007 by the Laguna State Polytechnic University.

 Political career

-Vice Mayor of San Juan (1988–1992)
+Vice mayor of San Juan (1988–1992)

 In 1988, Estrada became the vice mayor of then municipality of San Juan.
 He was 25 and a member of the Liberal Party at the start of his term.